 A patent owner may request supplemental examination to have the Patent Office consider, reconsider or correct relevant information.
 If such a request is found to raise a substantial new question of patentability, the matter proceeds to ex parte re-examination.
 Supplemental examination can insulate a patent from being held unenforceable for inequitable conduct, but only if it was requested before inequitable conduct is alleged with particularity.
 Also, such insulation will not occur in an infringement suit filed before the Patent Office proceedings conclude.
 Thus, a patent owner seeking to avail itself of supplemental examination procedures should consider doing so well in advance of potential litigation.

-For patents subject to the AIA (generally, those with an effective filing date on or after 16 March 2013), a third party may file a PGR petition asking the Patent Trial and Appeal Board (PTAB) to consider challenges based on any statutory requirement for patentability other than best mode.
-PGR petitions must be filed within nine months from the date of grant.
-The Patent Office may institute PGR if it finds that it is more likely than not that at least one challenged claim is unpatentable, or if the petition raises a novel or unsettled legal question that is important.
-The determination of whether to institute PGR is not appealable to a court.
+For patents subject to the AIA (generally, those with an effective filing date on or after 16 March 2013), a third party may file a PGR petition asking the PTAB to consider challenges based on any statutory requirement for patentability other than best mode.
+PGR petitions must be filed within nine months of the date of grant.
+The Patent Office may institute PGR if it finds that it is more likely than not that at least one challenged claim is unpatentable or if the petition raises a novel or unsettled legal question that is important.
+The determination of whether to institute PGR is not appealable to a court.14

 Inter partes review